-Trump deploys National Guard to quell LA protests despite governor's objections
+Trump deploys National Guard to quell LA protests despite governor’s objections

 Trump calls up the Guard

-Trump federalized part of California’s National Guard under what is known as Title 10 authority, which places him, not the governor, atop the chain of command, according to Newsom’s office.
+Mr. Trump federalized part of California’s National Guard under what is known as Title 10 authority, which places him, not the governor, atop the chain of command, according to Mr. Newsom’s office.

 White House press secretary Karoline Leavitt said in a statement that the work the immigration authorities were doing when met with protests is “essential to halting and reversing the invasion of illegal criminals into the United States.
 In the wake of this violence, California’s feckless Democrat leaders have completely abdicated their responsibility to protect their citizens.”